Team

 James Der Derian is the principal investigator of InfoTechWarPeace.

-He is Professor of International Relations (Research) at Brown University and
+He is Professor of International Relations (Research) and Director of the Watson Institute's Global Security Program at Brown University.
+His research interests are

 international relations theory, international security, information technology,